hblasins/uwSim/README.md

 * [Docker](https://www.docker.com) - RenderToolbox4 uses either Mitsuba or PBRT renderers to
 produce final images.
 Rather than install these programs we provide their dockerized implementations.
 A cross-platform Docker engine is required to run these.
 * [ISET](http://imageval.com) - Image Systems Engineering Toolbox for camera sensor simulations.
+A light version of ISET is provided with this code repository.
 * [DCRaw](https://www.cybercom.net/~dcoffin/dcraw/) - a simple program for reading raw camera images.
 * [CVX](http://cvxr.com/) - a Matlab toolbox for convex optimization.
 As an alternative MATLAB Optimization Toolbox can also be used. **As of 06/2017 CVX is only supported on MATLAB 2016b and older.**